FlorianKrull/CompilerConstructionSS2019/specification.md

 ### Grammar

-The next segment presents the grammar of mC using this notation:
+The next segment defines the grammar of mC using this notation:

-- `#` starts a line comment
+- `#` starts a single line comment
 - `,` indicates concatenation
 - `|` indicates alternation
 - `( )` indicates grouping